 EXECUTIVE SUMMARY

-Th report highlights how effective the weekly e-newsletter International Science Grids This Week has been in achieving its aims of successfully driving up its subscriptions and social media activity during the e-ScienceTalk project.
+This report highlights how effective the weekly e-newsletter International Science Grids This Week has been in achieving its aims of successfully driving up its subscriptions and social media activity during the e-ScienceTalk project.

 During the e-ScienceTalk project, the iSGTW website was redesigned and a proactive Marketing Strategy [R1] was also implemented in May 2011.
 The strategy aimed to increase the website traffic, the number of newsletter subscribers, and range of readers.
 Five methods were used to achieve this: through conferences and events; media partnerships; collaborating projects; online promotion, including the newsletter, search engines and social media; and setting up iSGTW as a social media site itself.